Scotland travel update | New Multi-day tours for Scotland!

 Ferry from Ullapool to Stornoway: 2.5 hours

-Driving distance: 165 km / 100 miles
+Average driving distance: 165 km / 100 miles

 Attractions Attractions Attractions Attractions

 Today you’ll catch the ferry from Tarbert to Uig on the Isle of Skye.
 Upon your arrival on Skye, we recommend a drive around the northern part of the island via the breathtaking Trotternish Peninsula.
-There you can enjoy a walk up to “The Old Man of Storr” rock pinnacle and see the beautiful Kilt Rock Waterfall.
+There you can enjoy a walk up to “The Old Man of Storr” rock pinnacle and see the beautiful Kilt Rock waterfall.
 Other highlights include the Quiraing, the An Corran Beach at Staffin, where you may spot ancient dinosaur footprints, and the mystical Fairy Glen.

 Spend the night on the Isle of Skye or nearby.